 KCl Standard Solution is used to calibrate conductivity instruments that read directly in microsiemens (micromhos) or millisiemens (1000 microsiemens).
 KCI (potassium chloride) is a very stable salt and is an international calibration standard for conductivity measurement.

-The table below shows the Conductivity/TDS Equivalents for various Myron L® Standard Solutions.
+The table below lists the Conductivity/TDS equivalent values for Myron L® 442 Natural Water™, NaCl, and KCl conductivity/TDS Standard Solutions.

 Note: Solutions Are Nonreturnable